SPOILER ALERT: This “interview” contains a partial synopsis of Last Call at the Ringrose Pub.

 Tell me about your book.

 It’s called Last Call at the Ringrose Pub.
 It’s a suspense novel, and it runs to just over 77,000 words.
-You can buy it everywhere e-books are sold for $1.99.
+You can buy it in any Amazon store in the world for $2.99.

 Okay, fine.
 But what’s it about?